No-Name-World/Academic.-Notebook/Python Programming/Starting Out with Python (5 GE)/Chapter 0002/Review Questions (Multiple Choice).md

 **Answer**: b. assignment statement

+## Question 12:
-**Question 12**: This symbol marks the beginning of a comment in Python.
+This symbol marks the beginning of a comment in Python.
 - a. &
 - b. *
 - c. **